mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 is an API (application programming interface) between an application and an operating system.

+For example, Spark offers two types of data abstractions (it means that your data can be represented in RDD and DataFrame):

+* RDD
+* DataFrame

 ## Cloud
 Cloud technology, or The Cloud as it is often referred